mutedblues/FCC/Intermediate-Algorithm-Scripting/17 - Smallest Common Multiple.md

 ## My Notes

 The formula that the Mod mentioned in the comments at https://teamtreehouse.com/community/javascript-find-least-common-multiple made it possible to work through the math.

+For finding the GCD, I used the Euclidean Algorithm that is explained at https://www.youtube.com/watch?v=6vWx5trbj6c